Battle of the Bismarck Sea: Further attacks

 The 13 Beaufighters from No. 30 Squadron RAAF approached the convoy at low level to give the impression they were Beauforts making a torpedo attack.
-The ships turned to face them, the standard procedure to present a smaller target to torpedo bombers, allowing the Beaufighters to maximise the damage they inflicted on the ships' anti-aircraft guns, bridges and crews in strafing runs with their four 20 mm nose cannons and six wing-mounted .303 in machine guns.
+The ships turned to face them, the standard procedure to present a smaller target to torpedo bombers, allowing the Beaufighters to maximise the damage they inflicted on the ships' antiaircraft guns, bridges, and crews in strafing runs with their four 20 mm nose cannons and six wing-mounted .303 in machine guns.
 On board one of the Beaufighters was cameraman Damien Parer, who shot dramatic footage of the battle; it was later included in the newsreel The Bismarck Convoy Smashed.
 Immediately afterward, seven B-25s of the 38th Bombardment Group's 71st Bombardment Squadron bombed from about 750 m, while six from the 405th Bombardment Squadron attacked at mast height.

 According to the official RAAF release on the Beaufighter attack, "enemy crews were slain beside their guns, deck cargo burst into flame, superstructures toppled and burned".
 Garrett Middlebrook, a co-pilot in one of the B-25s, described the ferocity of the strafing attacks:

 They went in and hit this troop ship.
 What I saw looked like little sticks, maybe a foot long or something like that, or splinters flying up off the deck of ship; they'd fly all around;... and twist crazily in the air and fall out in the water.
 Then I realized what I was watching were human beings.
 I was watching hundreds of those Japanese just blown off the deck by those machine guns.
 They just splintered around the air like sticks in a whirlwind and they'd fall in the water.

 Shirayuki was the first ship to be hit, by a combination of strafing and bombing attacks.
 Almost all the men on the bridge became casualties, including Kimura, who was wounded.
 One bomb hit started a magazine explosion that caused the stern to break off, and the ship to sink.
-Her crew was transferred to Shikinami, and Shirayuki was scuttled.
-The destroyer Tokitsukaze was also hit and fatally damaged.
-Its crew was taken off by Yukikaze.
+Shirayuki was scuttled after her crew, including Kimura, was transferred to Shikinami.
+The destroyer Tokitsukaze was stricken after taking a bomb in her engine room, and her crew was taken off by Yukikaze.
 The destroyer Arashio was hit, and collided with the transport Nojima, disabling her.
 Both the destroyer and the transport were abandoned, and Nojima was later sunk by an air attack.